8th January 1889

 Gibbons reverses this: red first on 8th, black on 10th.

-‡ Three stamps on the sheet of 25 with the red surcharge had the date of 1889 in a smaller font.
-Pairs of the two types do exist and an image is being sought.
+‡ Three stamps on the sheet of 25 with the red surcharge had the date of 1889 in a smaller font (Sc2a SG1b).
+Pairs of the two types do exist but are very rare.

 To summarise Mackay , the French conquered the area in late C19th and gave it the name Indochina from 1888 onwards, covering the colonies and protectorates of Cochin-China, Annam and Tongking (Vietnam) and Cambodia.
 Later additions were Laos (1893), and Kouang-Tcheou (1900).